haoranzeus/vimrc/README.md

-# vimrc
+# vimrc #
-My .vimrc file
+My .vimrc file.
+Create a link to ~/.vimrc when using